Household Garbage collection accepts paper products and household food waste once a week for residential customers.

 Trash containers and debris piles must not be blocked by vehicles, vegetation or other obstructions, exceed 32 gallons, or weigh more than 50 pounds.

-Containers and debris piles must not contain debris other than trash or yard waste or hazardous waste such as paint, chemicals, solvents, dead animals, and medical or biological waste.
+Containers and debris piles must not contain debris other than trash or yard waste.
+The City of Huntsville will not collect hazardous waste such as paint, chemicals, solvents, dead animals, and medical or biological waste.

 All trash or yard waste that can fit into a container must be placed in one before it will be collected.